hoytech/quadrable/README.md

     Head: master
     Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

-*Head* is like your current branch in git, and can be thought of as a symbolic link that is updated to point to the latest tree as it is modified.
+*Head* is like your current branch in git, and can be thought of as a symbolic link that is updated to point to the latest version of the tree as it is modified.
 The default head is `master`.
-Quadrable doesn't call these links branches because it has a concept of branches internally, and this would confuse the code too much.
+Quadrable doesn't call these links "branches" because it has a concept of branches internally, and this would confuse the code too much.

 *Root* is the hash of the root node in your database.
 Provided the hash function is cryptographically secure, this is a globally unique identifier for the current state of the tree pointed to by your head.
-In the empty state, a special all-zero value is used (see FIXME).
+For an empty tree, a special all-zero value is used (see FIXME).

 The number in parentheses after the root hash is the *nodeId*.
 This is an internal value used by Quadrable and is shown here for informational purposes only (see FIXME).